jones-erin-650/Web-Dev-Assignments-Projects/Final-Project/README.md

 - ~~the isActive variable in MyActivity that gets passed to the AddWorkoutModal component is readonly for some reason, the functionality still works but it's weird that there's an error~~
 - ~~toggleModal isn't working for the adduser feature, only the edit user feature (no idea how that worked)~~
 1. fixed, there wasn't an event handler in the MyActivity page. but now there is a bit of repeated code
+- the statistics for the current week don't work, something is wrong with the filter in the function (I will probably just use a seperate library for this)
+- there's no system for tracking calories right now

 ## Setup framework
 - ~~gut the examples~~